richychn/corise-dbt/README.md

 I would set up a daily DAG to build the tables and immediately run tests after each table is built.
 If the tests are not passing, I would check the seriousness of the issue (whether it affects business processes) and decide whether to allow further tables to be built.
 I would then either fix the issue right there or create a ticket to fix it later.
 Regardless of the decision, I would notify stakeholders.

 Regarding freshness of data, unless it would affect business processes seriously, I would also warn stakeholders and create a ticket to followup with where the data is coming from.
 If it is serious, I would put a hold on the tables being built and decide on a fix first.

+6. Which products had their inventory change from week 1 to week 2?
+- Monstera
+- Philodendron
+- Pothos
+- String of pearls